-(b) by the insertion after subsection (8) of the following subsections:

-"(8A) Subject to the provisions of subsection (8), a commissioner may in an arbitration conducted in terms of subsection (7) grant a registered trade union that does not have as members the majority of employees employed by an employer in a workplace-

-- (a) the rights referred to in section 14, despite any provision to the contrary in that section, if- - (i) the trade union is entitled to all of the rights referred to in sections 12, 13 and 15 in that workplace; and - (ii) no other trade union has been granted the rights referred to 10 in section 14 in that workplace. - (b) the rights referred to in section 16, despite any provision to the contrary in that section, if- - (i) the trade union is entitled to all of the rights referred to in sections 12, 13, 14 and 15 in that workplace; and - (ii) no other trade union has been granted the rights referred to in section 16 in that workplace.
+3 (b) by the insertion after subsection (8) of the following subsections: "(8A) Subject to the provisions of subsection (8), a commissioner may in an arbitration conducted in terms of section 22(4) grant a registered trade union that does not have as members the majority of employees employed by an employer in a workplace- 5 (a) the rights referred to in section 14, despite any provision to the 5 contrary in that section, if- (i) the trade union is entitled to all of the rights referred to in sections 12, 13 and 15 in that workplace; and 10 in section 14 in that workplace.
+10 (b) the rights referred to in section 16, despite any provision to the contrary in that section, if- (i) the trade union is entitled to all of the rights referred to in sections 12, 13, 14 and 15 in that workplace; and 15 (ii) no other trade union has been granted the rights referred to 13 in section 16 in that workplace.
 (8B) A right granted in terms of subsection (8A) lapses if the trade union concerned is no longer the most representative trade union in the workplace.

-(8C) Subject to the provisions of subsection (8), a commissioner may in an arbitration conducted in terms of subsection (7) grant the rights referred to in sections 12, 13 or 15 to a registered trade union, or two or more registered trade unions acting jointly, that does not meet thresholds of representativeness established by a collective agreement in terms of section 18, if-

-- (a) all parties to the collective agreement have been given an opportunity to participate in the arbitration proceedings; and - (b) the trade union, or trade unions acting jointly, represent a significant interest, or a substantial number of employees, in the workplace.

-(8D) Subsection (8C) applies to any dispute which is referred to the Commission after the commencement of the Labour Relations Amendment Act, 2014, irrespective of whether the collective agreement contemplated in subsection (8C) was concluded prior to such commencement date."; and

-(c) by the addition of the following subsection:

-"(12) If a trade union seeks to exercise the rights conferred by Part A in respect of employees of a temporary employment service, it may seek to exercise those rights in a workplace of either the temporary employment service or one or more clients of the temporary employment service, and if it exercises rights in a workplace of a client of the temporary employment service, any reference in Chapter III to the employer's premises must be read as including the client's premises.".

-3. Section 22 of the principal Act is hereby amended by the addition of the following subsection:

-"(5) An arbitration award in terms of Part A may be made binding on the employer and in addition to-
+20 (8C) Subject to the provisions of subsection (8), a commissioner may 20 in an arbitration conducted in terms of section 22(4) grant the rights referred to in sections 12, 13 or 15 to a registered trade union , or two or more registered trade unions acting jointly, that does not meet thresholds of representativeness established by a collective agreement in terms of 25 section 18, if- 23 (a) all parties to the collective agreement have been given an opportunity to participate in the arbitration proceedings; and (b) the trade union, or trade unions acting jointly, represent a significant interest, or a substantial number of employees , in the 30 workplace.
+(8D) Subsection (8C) applies to any dispute which is referred to the Commission after the commencement of the Labour Relations Amend- ment Act, 2013, irrespective of whether the collective agreement contemplated in subsection (8C) was concluded prior to such com- 35 mencement date."; and (c) by the addition of the following subsection: "(12) If a trade union seeks to exercise the rights conferred by Part A in respect of employees of a temporary employment service, it may seek to exercise those rights in a workplace of either the temporary 40 employment service or one or more clients of the temporary employment service, and if it exercises rights in a workplace of the temporary employment service, any reference in Chapter III to the employer's premises must be read as including the client's premises.".
+Amendment of section 22 of Act 66 of 1995 45 3.
+Section 22 of the principal Act is hereby amended by the addition of the following subsection: "(5) An arbitration award in terms of Part A may be made binding on the employer and in addition to- (a) the extent that it applies to the employees of a temporary employment service, 50 a client of the temporary employment service for whom an employee covered by the award is assigned to work; and participate in the arbitration proceedings.".

-- (a) the extent that it applies to the employees of a temporary employment service, a client of the temporary employment service for whom an employee covered by the award is assigned to work; and - (b) any person other than the employer who controls access to the workplace to which the award applies, if that person has been given an opportunity to participate in the arbitration proceedings.".
+(b) any person other than the employer who controls access to the workplace to which the award applies, if that person has been given an opportunity to